Undergraduate Research & Internships

 Research Courses and Fellowships at WU/WUMS

-Students in Biol 200/500 conduct projects with defined goals.
+Students in Biology Independent Research conduct projects with defined goals.
 Often the goals may not be achievable in one semester.
 Students should have the opportunity to read relevant scientific literature and to receive help evaluating such past research efforts.
 Students present periodic oral reports on their research progress to the mentor's research group.
 Working full time in the summer significantly enhances the value of the research experience.
 In this circumstance, students are usually supported by fellowships or the mentor's research funds.

 Students normally enroll for 3 units of credit.
 Students should expect to work 9-12 hours/week performing research to earn 3 units.
 Preparation for lab, data reduction and reading usually require additional time at home.
 (In this sense at least, the introduction to research is realistic.)
 Students are cautioned, however, not to become so absorbed in their research that coursework is neglected.
 Single-minded concentration on research is the norm when working in the lab full time in summers.